 2. The Ignition Interlock Device is now required in most states for a restricted driver’s license

-Under what the new laws are now in nearly every state for after a DUI or DWI offense conviction, a person having to install an Ignition Interlock device is part of the new requirement for completing the steps to get a special restricted driver’s license.
+Under what the new 2023 license suspension laws are now in nearly every state for after a DUI or DWI offense conviction, the cost of having to install an Ignition Interlock device is part of the new requirement for completing the steps to get a special restricted driver’s license.
 Under this strict new law, a driver with this type of restricted license can only be allowed to drive a vehicle that has the car Breathalyzer Ignition Interlock device installed on it.
 This also will include any company car or secondary vehicle a person may have to use for work.

-The law for using an Ignition Interlock in order to be granted a restricted license is typically mandatory for the following common DUI related scenarios:
+The law for using an Ignition Interlock in order to be granted a restricted license is typically mandatory for the following common scenarios:

 - The conviction was for driving under the influence of alcohol, Marijuana, prescription medication, illegal drugs, or a DUI refusal charge for not taking the Breathalyzer or blood test.